Last Updated: 23rd December, 2022

 - Toyota to collaborate with JAXA

-- Both companies are currently studying a manned, pressurised lunar rover
+- Both companies are currently studying a crewed, pressurised lunar rover

-- JAXA plans to have manned lunar missions in the 2030s
+- JAXA plans to have crewed lunar missions in the 2030s

 Despite the fact that JAXA has, no clear lunar missions anticipated the not so distant future, it plans to send people to the moon during the 2030s.
 It envisions to send a rover like the one being right now contemplated with Toyota in 2029.

-The manned, pressurized rover being referred to is relied upon to utilize Toyota’s fuel cell technology, which Toyota assumes is the path forward regarding clean power generation.
+The crewed, pressurized rover being referred to is relied upon to utilize Toyota’s fuel cell technology, which Toyota assumes is the path forward regarding clean power generation.

 The rover, when constructed and sent, is required to be 6 meters long, 5.2 meters in width and 3.8 meters in height.
 The living space inside should be around 13 meters.
 JAXA and Toyota’s rover ought to board two persons generally yet be sufficient for four persons in an emergency.